Ready to have the experience of living and working in another part of the world?

 Teachers will work 40 hours per week.
 An average of 30 hours is spent in the classroom while the other 10 hours are devoted to preparation time (training workshops, lesson planning, staff meetings, etc).

-English will help the children in China receive numerous educational and professional opportunities now, and in their future.
+English will help the children in Taiwan receive numerous educational and professional opportunities now, and in their future.
 More importantly, each child will build a loving relationship with an American teacher.
 The impact you can make is a powerful one.

 Teachers live in the northwestern cities of Fengyuan and Changhua.
 Through the ILP Professional Teaching Program, you'll be living and teaching at a local school, but with other American teachers (in addition to local staff).